patrickfrey/mewa/doc/tutorial.md

 ```

 #### Control Structures
 As we learned in the turorial, conditionals are implemented by wiring a control boolean type together with some code blocks.
-The control boolean type derived from the condition type with ```getRequiredTypeConstructor```.
+The control boolean type is derived from the condition type with ```getRequiredTypeConstructor```.

 The return node functions also use ```getRequiredTypeConstructor``` to derive the value returned from their argument.
 The return type is accessible in the callable environment structure.